unmais/the_non_bullshit_consensus/README.md

 # the_non_bullshit_consensus
-A bit of rethinking behevior and patterns in the FLOSS community for a fair and reasonable world.
+A bit of rethinking behavior patterns in the FLOSS community for a fair and reasonable world.
 If you are here, it means you also feel that thing.

 Below I offer a code of conduct aimed to be guarantee (as far as it's feasible) a fair, reasonable way of conducting the project free of both politics, prejudices, hijack attempts and above all bullshit.